Domo (NASDAQ:DOMO) Issues Q1 2023 Earnings Guidance

-A number of equities research analysts have recently weighed in on the company.
-JMP Securities dropped their price objective on Domo from $106.00 to $88.00 and set a market outperform rating for the company in a research note on Wednesday, March 2nd.
-Cowen dropped their price objective on Domo from $100.00 to $85.00 in a research note on Monday, February 28th.
-Zacks Investment Research cut Domo from a hold rating to a sell rating in a research note on Thursday, March 10th.
-Needham & Company LLC reaffirmed a buy rating and issued a $110.00 price objective on shares of Domo in a research note on Friday, December 3rd.
-Finally, Morgan Stanley dropped their price objective on Domo from $98.00 to $90.00 and set an overweight rating for the company in a research note on Wednesday, March 2nd.
-One equities research analyst has rated the stock with a sell rating and four have assigned a buy rating to the stock.
-According to MarketBeat, Domo presently has an average rating of Buy and a consensus price target of $93.25.
+DOMO has been the subject of a number of research analyst reports.
+Needham & Company LLC reaffirmed a buy rating and set a $110.00 target price on shares of Domo in a research report on Friday, December 3rd.
+Cowen lowered their price objective on shares of Domo from $100.00 to $85.00 in a research note on Monday, February 28th.
+Zacks Investment Research raised shares of Domo from a sell rating to a hold rating in a research report on Monday.
+Morgan Stanley lowered their price target on shares of Domo from $98.00 to $90.00 and set an overweight rating for the company in a research report on Wednesday, March 2nd.
+Finally, JMP Securities cut their price objective on shares of Domo from $106.00 to $88.00 and set a market outperform rating on the stock in a report on Wednesday, March 2nd.
+One investment analyst has rated the stock with a hold rating and four have issued a buy rating to the stock.
+According to data from MarketBeat, the company presently has a consensus rating of Buy and an average price target of $93.25.

-In other Domo news, EVP Catherine Wong sold 5,104 shares of Domo stock in a transaction dated Wednesday, December 22nd.
+In other news, EVP Catherine Wong sold 5,104 shares of the company’s stock in a transaction on Wednesday, December 22nd.
 The stock was sold at an average price of $51.16, for a total transaction of $261,120.64.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-14.35% of the stock is owned by insiders.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+14.35% of the stock is currently owned by insiders.

-Hedge funds and other institutional investors have recently made changes to their positions in the business.
-Wells Fargo & Company MN increased its position in shares of Domo by 5.4% during the fourth quarter.
-Wells Fargo & Company MN now owns 107,201 shares of the company’s stock worth $5,318,000 after purchasing an additional 5,465 shares in the last quarter.
-D. E. Shaw & Co.
-Inc. increased its position in shares of Domo by 135.2% during the fourth quarter.
-D. E. Shaw & Co.
-Inc. now owns 100,525 shares of the company’s stock worth $4,986,000 after purchasing an additional 57,785 shares in the last quarter.
-JPMorgan Chase & Co. increased its position in shares of Domo by 118.2% during the fourth quarter.
-JPMorgan Chase & Co. now owns 87,697 shares of the company’s stock worth $4,350,000 after purchasing an additional 47,505 shares in the last quarter.
-Barclays PLC increased its position in shares of Domo by 138.2% during the fourth quarter.
-Barclays PLC now owns 39,871 shares of the company’s stock worth $1,977,000 after purchasing an additional 23,131 shares in the last quarter.
-Finally, California State Teachers Retirement System increased its position in shares of Domo by 3.0% during the fourth quarter.
-California State Teachers Retirement System now owns 39,260 shares of the company’s stock worth $1,947,000 after purchasing an additional 1,131 shares in the last quarter.
-72.89% of the stock is owned by institutional investors.
+Large investors have recently made changes to their positions in the stock.
+Barclays PLC raised its stake in Domo by 138.2% in the fourth quarter.
+Barclays PLC now owns 39,871 shares of the company’s stock valued at $1,977,000 after buying an additional 23,131 shares during the last quarter.
+BlackRock Inc. increased its holdings in shares of Domo by 2.6% during the fourth quarter.
+BlackRock Inc. now owns 2,042,637 shares of the company’s stock valued at $101,314,000 after acquiring an additional 51,560 shares in the last quarter.
+Wells Fargo & Company MN raised its position in shares of Domo by 5.4% in the 4th quarter.
+Wells Fargo & Company MN now owns 107,201 shares of the company’s stock valued at $5,318,000 after purchasing an additional 5,465 shares during the last quarter.
+Goldman Sachs Group Inc. boosted its stake in Domo by 26.1% in the 4th quarter.
+Goldman Sachs Group Inc. now owns 336,624 shares of the company’s stock worth $16,697,000 after purchasing an additional 69,678 shares in the last quarter.
+Finally, Deutsche Bank AG grew its position in Domo by 28.0% during the 4th quarter.
+Deutsche Bank AG now owns 198,995 shares of the company’s stock worth $9,870,000 after purchasing an additional 43,490 shares during the last quarter.
+72.89% of the stock is currently owned by institutional investors.

 Domo Company Profile (Get Rating)